Ceveloper/CeciliaCurreli.github.io/_publications/skeletondiffusion/index.md

 citation: '@inproceedings{curreli2025nonisotropic,
-  title={Nonisotropic Gaussian Diffusion for Realistic 3D Human Motion Prediction}, author={Curreli, Cecilia and Muhle, Dominik and Saroha, Abhishek and Ye, Zhenzhang and Marin, Riccardo and Cremers, Daniel}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2025}
+  title={Nonisotropic Gaussian Diffusion for Realistic 3D Human Motion Prediction}, author={Cecilia Curreli and Dominik Muhle and Abhishek Saroha and Zhenzhang Ye and Riccardo Marin and Daniel Cremers}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2025}
 }'